Henry Boyle, 1st Earl of Shannon: Political crisis and death

 In 1753, a legal crisis broke out between Boyle and incumbent viceroy the Duke of Dorset over a disputed money bill.
 The bill, which was drafted by the British Privy Council and stipulated that surplus Irish tax revenue would be sent to Britain, failed to pass through the Irish Parliament.
 Acting in support of Boyle's political opponents George Stone and John Ponsonby, the Duke prorogued parliament on 1754 and dismissed Boyle from all of his offices.

 Boyle chose to resist his dismissal, and the dispute soon transformed into a struggle between the British and Irish parliaments over who had the final say over how Ireland's revenues were used.
-Mounting concerns in British government circles of a possible conflict with France and the disruptions to Ireland's political scene caused by the ongoing crisis eventually led to the Duke being replaced as viceroy by the Marquess of Hartington on March 1755.
+Mounting concerns in British government circles of a possible conflict with France and the disruptions to Ireland's political scene caused by the ongoing crisis eventually led to the Duke being replaced as viceroy by the Marquess of Hartington in March 1755.

 Once he had assumed office, the Marquess of Hartington quickly negotiated a settlement with Boyle with the authorisation of his superiors.
 The terms of the settlement stipulated that Boyle was to step down from his position as speaker, in return for being raised to the peerage of Ireland as the Earl of Shannon and being granted an annual pension of 2,000 pounds for 31 years.
 On 17 April 1756, Boyle stepped down as speaker and took his seat in the House of Lords.

 Boyle was appointed as the Lord Lieutenant of Cork on 3 May 1756.
 After the crisis was over, Boyle was denounced by his contemporaries as unpatriotic for coming to an agreement with the viceroy.
 Despite this, he retained many supporters in parliament, and was persuaded by the Dublin Castle administration to again serve as Lord Justice in April 1758.
 This was done to provide the Duke of Bedford's administration with more credibility in the Irish Parliament.

 On 27 December 1764, Boyle died of a sudden attack of gout in his stomach at Boyle's townhouse on Henrietta Street, Dublin at the age of 82.
 His corpse was interred in St Patrick's Cathedral four days later on 31 December.
 News of his death quickly reached England; Boyle's death was noted in a letter written by English bluestocking and artist Mary Delany, who wrote that as Boyle's long time rival Stone had died recently as well (he died on 19 December), news of their deaths would "cause some emotion in [Britain's] body politic."